 No

-Apply for your eTA or TRV as soon you receive your Letter of Acceptance (LOA)
+Apply for your Electronic Travel Authorization (eTA) or Temporary Resident Visa (TRV) as soon you receive your Letter of Acceptance (LOA)

 New Exchange one term students (4 months)